Marine Oil Sampling Procedure

-- If you’re taking your sample while changing the oil, let some oil drain before you fill up the bottle.
-Try not to get either the first or the last oil out of the pan.
+- If you’re changing the oil, try not to get either the first or the last oil out of the pan.

-- If you can’t access the pan and need to use a pump, thread the tube down the dipstick and pump a sample up into the sampling bottle.
+- If you are using a pump, thread the tube down the dipstick and pull the sample into the white bottle.
+The tubing can be cleaned with kerosene.

 - We need 3 oz to complete all our tests.
-But even if you only have 1 oz, we can still do at least two, if not three, of our tests.
-If you have questions about whether we’ll be able to work with your sample, call us.
+But even if you only have 1 oz, we can still do at least most of our tests.
+If you have questions call us at 260/744-2380.

 - Complete the oil sample information slip.

-- For the Make-Up Oil field, please put the number of quarts added between oil changes.
+- Make-Up Oil is the number of quarts added between oil changes.

 - Wrap the oil sample in the gray material and put both in the plastic bag.
-Roll together the sample, information slip, and a check or credit card number.
-Put it all in the black mailer tube and send it to us.
+Put that in the black mailer tube.
+Put that and the form into the white envelope and drop it in a mailbox.

 Some post offices mistake oil samples for hazardous material.
 Oil is not hazardous material.
 Blackstone Laboratories’ oil sample kit meets all postal requirements.
-To see a letter you can give the post office to help reassure them, please click here.
+For a letter describing how our kit meets USPS requirements, click here.